 His research areas are Financial Mathematics and Optimal Stochastic Control.
 He has worked on a variety of problems, such as derivatives pricing, algorithmic trading, credit risk, executive compensation, and exchange-traded funds (ETFs).
-His research has been funded by the National Science Foundation (NSF), and published in dozens of journal articles.
-He has written two books respectively, on the topics of Mean Reversion Trading and ETFs.
+His research has been funded by the National Science Foundation (NSF).
+He has published over 60 articles and written four books respectively, on the topics of Mean Reversion Trading, ETFs, Employee Stock Options, and Futures Trading.
 In 2016, he won the Emerald Literati Network Award.
-Professor Leung regularly supervises student research projects, and collaborates with academics, practitioners, as well as regulators.

-Professor Leung is the founding editor of the book series, Modern Trends in Financial Engineering, that publishes monographs on important contemporary topics in theory and practice of Financial Mathematics & Engineering.
-He is also an Associate Editor of a number of journals, including Applied Mathematical Finance, SIAM Journal on Financial Math, Journal of Financial Engineering, Studies in Economics & Finance, High Frequency, and Digital Signal Processing.
-He is the elected Chair for the Institute for Operations Research and the Management Sciences (INFORMS) Finance Section, as well as Vice Chair for the SIAM Activity Group on Financial Mathematics & Engineering (SIAG-FME).
+Professor Leung is the founding editor of the book series, Modern Trends in Financial Engineering.
+He also serves on the editorial board of a number of journals, including Applied Mathematical Finance, SIAM Journal on Financial Math, Stochastic Models, International Journal of Financial Engineering, Studies in Economics & Finance, High Frequency, and Digital Signal Processing.
+In 2020, he is the co-editor of the IEEE Intelligent Systems Special Issue on AI and Fintech.
+He has served as the Chair for the Institute for Operations Research and the Management Sciences (INFORMS) Finance Section, as well as Vice Chair for the SIAM Activity Group on Financial Mathematics & Engineering (SIAG-FME).

 - Tim Leung and Marco Santoli (2016).
 Leveraged Exchange-Traded Funds: Price Dynamics and Options Valuation, Springer Briefs in Quantitative Finance, Springer, New York.